raytonlin1/StarWarsAPISeacherReact/README.md

 This is a modular web application which uses React.js for the front-end (there is no back-end).
 It uses Fetch API's on REST API's.
+It requires node modules to run (they are not in this repository).

 # Getting Started with Create React App